TechLabs-Berlin/migr-AI-tion/blogpost.md

 ### 2. Defining an MVP (for promoting data literacy in AI)

 From the onset to the end of the project phase, our MVP sifted through several iterations, as we figured out the most direct course of action.
 In the beginning, we wanted to integrate an annotation tool, to give the user an experience of using an annotation interface.
 However, the idea turned out to be too complicated for the the amount of time we had, especially given that there is plenty of data available in just creating tags and captions for a whole image.
+Furthermore, the idea to use migrantes experiences to make AI "better" is not free from replication of the same dynamics we want to bring to light and critize.
 The idea to create a direct comparison to ImageNet tags came at the very end, after creating basic upload and view features.
 A slide presentation to explain to introduce the project concept also came at the end.

 ### 3. Designing a user-friendly and informative UI